rust-lang/rust/0000-open-options.md

 does not use locking itself can happily ignore the locking af another process.
-As if that is not bad enough, they both have [problems](http://0pointer.de/blog/projects/locking.html) that make them close to unusable for modern multi-treaded programs.
+As if that is not bad enough, they both have [problems](http://0pointer.de/blog/projects/locking.html) that make them close to unusable for modern multi-threaded programs.
 Linux may in some very rare cases support mandatory file locking, but it is just as broken as advisory.

 For Rust, the sharing mode can be set with a Windows-specific option.
-Given the problems above, i don't expect there to ever be a cross-platform option for file locking.
+Given the problems above, I don't expect there to ever be a cross-platform option for file locking.

 ### Windows-specific: Share mode